OzzyGoylusun/Power-BI.Sales-Analysis-Dashboard-for-a-Luxurious-Hotel-Group/README.md

 ### Data Sources

-Booking Transaction Data: The dataset utilised for this analysis and visualisation piece is hotel_bookings.xlsx, containing detailed information about each booking transaction.
+Booking Transaction Data: The dataset utilised for this analysis and visualisation work is called hotel_bookings.xlsx, containing very detailed information about each booking transaction.

 ### Tools